"Beautiful, isn't she?

 "What brings you to the cause of your Emperor?"
 Asked Alexander.

 Alexander was even more bewildered now.
-Before he could reply, Fritz let out a gasp and collapsed to the ground.
+Before he could reply, Fritz gasped and collapsed to the ground.

 Alexander and the pilot carried the aged Colonel back to the plane.
 The old man's face was pulsing a deep crimson color as his frail old fingers clawed at his collar.